pnkraemer/probdiffeq/docs/advanced_examples/physics_enhanced_regression_2.md

 ## Conclusion

-In conclusion, a log-objective function can be provided by ProbDiffEq such that any of BlackJAX' samplers yield parameter estimates of IVPs.
+In conclusion, a log-posterior density function can be provided by ProbDiffEq such that any of BlackJAX' samplers yield parameter estimates of IVPs.

 ## What's next

 Try to get a feeling for how the sampler reacts to changing observation noises, solver parameters, and so on.
 We could extend the sampling problem from $\theta \mapsto \log M(\theta)$ to some $(\theta, \sigma) \mapsto \log \tilde M(\theta, \sigma)$, i.e., treat the observation noise as unknown and run Hamiltonian Monte Carlo in a higher-dimensional parameter space.
-We could also add a prior distribution $p(\theta)$ to regularise the problem.
+We could also add a more suitable prior distribution $p(\theta)$ to regularise the problem.

 A final side note: